Nothing says elegance like marble floors. It lends a feeling of nobility to an average house with its shiny surface and veining pattern.

 Use Mild Detergent

-If you must use a detergent on your flooring, be sure it is pH-neutral.
+If you need to use a detergent on your flooring, be sure it is pH-neutral.
 Because these pH-neutral cleaning solutions are soft on the surface, they are suitable for use on marble.
 However, as compared to acidic and alkaline solutions, they are less effective in removing stubborn stains.

 Vinegar is frequently used to clean many types of flooring, including tiles and hardwood.
 When it comes to marble, though, this is a no-no. Vinegar is acidic, with a pH of two or three, and will so corrode the surface.